Leopard Gecko Breeding Season: Ovulation, Eggs, and What to Expect

 Female Leopard Geckos require more care during breeding season, but the majority of females are entirely fine if provided with a lay box*.

-Female geckos can ovulate and even lay eggs regardless of whether they have come into contact with a male.
+Female geckos can ovulate and even lay eggs regardless of whether they have come into contact with a male, these infertile eggs are known as 'slugs'.

 The first indication that your female gecko is ovulating is a decrease in appetite.
 Prior to ovulation, females often have an increased appetite.
 If she is not easy to handle, you can place her in a clear container and examine her abdomen.

-Ovulation appears as two pink and white spots, pictured above.
+Ovulation appears as two pink and white spots, pictured below.

 A gecko with no signs of eggs or ovulation